More from our experts

 Small business owners who consider their accountant a trusted advisor were a little more likely to have flat monthly billing.
 Since their accountants tend to provide a broader range of services on an ongoing basis, it’s not surprising that the clients of trusted advisors are more likely to be billed this way.
 But the correlation between billing style and improved perceptions of trusted advisors was weaker than some of the other factors we looked at, so it doesn’t appear that billing method actually drives those perceptions.

-Choosing an accountant for the first time
+How small businesses choose an accountant for the first time

 Around 70% of small businesses don’t have an accountant, and more than half of those businesses rely entirely on their owner or manager to handle their finances.
 The rest (just shy of 30% overall) have one or more employees who are responsible for finances and accounting.